 Background music plays a crucial role in any video.
 Having just the right music is a powerful way to evoke emotions associated with your video’s message and drive the video forward.
 Even the song structure affects the flow of the video.
 However, when choosing music, new vloggers might first look for free music.

 There are a lot of websites that offer royalty-free music, where the user isn’t required to pay royalties to the copyright owner to use their music for commercial purposes.
-Here are 10 of the best options for you for such music.

 1. YouTube Audio Library